slab/quill/docs/api/deltas.md

 ### Operations

 An Array of operations are used to represent a Delta.
 Two types of operations are recognized: [insertions](#insert) and [retains](#retain).
-Insertions describe text to be inserted.
-Retains describe text to be kept.
-A delta and its operations describe the entire editor's contents, so the absence of a retain over a portion of contents implies its deletion.
+Insertions dequill text to be inserted.
+Retains dequill text to be kept.
+A delta and its operations dequill the entire editor's contents, so the absence of a retain over a portion of contents implies its deletion.

 #### Insert